thermo-oer-ubc/Thermo-OER/_sources/notebooks/ack/ack.md

 ## Contributions
 Content for various chapers was created by the following students:

-Ali Doustahadi, Graduate Student in the Department of Materials Engineering, UBC Vancouver, created material for Chapter 3 and Chapter 5.
+Ali Doustahadi, MASc candidate in the Department of Materials Engineering, UBC Vancouver, created material for Chapter 3 and Chapter 5.

 Chun-Sheng Wang, Postdoctoral research fellow in the Department of Mechanical Engineering, UBC Okanagan, created material for Chapter 1 and 6.